GCArullo/bayRing/docs/nr_data.rst

    fits-file = /path/to/fits.csv

-``properties-file`` supplies extra NR quantities such as peak amplitudes or noncircular variables. ``fits-file`` supplies fit coefficients for calibrated templates such as some ``TEOBPM`` workflows.
+``properties-file`` supplies extra NR quantities such as peak amplitudes or Carullo2024 metadata variables. ``fits-file`` supplies fit coefficients for calibrated templates such as some ``TEOBPM`` workflows.
 Empty strings are treated as no file supplied.